 Will we still be humans?
 Yes.
 Modifying our organs to improve our senses and senses (so-called augmentation) is a program that is completely compatible with human rights.

 b) Add memory capacity to our brain by downloading artificial memories:

-The goal of this program is no longer just to store or back up memories, but to create an external memory support that allows us to backup and store not only human consciousness but also all human experiences (including: hopes, dreams, ambitions and knowledge etc.).
+The goal of this program is no longer just to store or back up memories, but to create external memory support that allows us to back up and store not only human consciousness but also all human experiences (including hopes, dreams, ambitions, knowledge, etc.).
 This program will be available in the near future as it can easily be realized by combining today’s technology.

 Will we still be humans?
 Yes.
 Adding memory capacity to our brain is also compatible with being a human.

 c) Upload all human experiences into the computer in a language intelligible format:

 This program is even more serious than the previous two.
 What would we do if we had everything that we have ever seen, felt, or thought there in front of us through downloading?
 Would our minds still be ours?